ElliotWChan/ElliotWChan.github.io/_posts/publications/2026-01-16-Complacency.md

 ## On Pause

 When I was writing up my PhD thesis, I picked up Olympic Weightlifting.
-Not seriously at the time, my technique was bad, my focus was split, I just needed a distraction whilst I finished up.
+Not seriously at the time, I just needed a distraction whilst I finished up.
 But I enjoyed it nonetheless.
 It became more serious when I moved to Bristol.
 I got a coach, made all my main friends in Bristol through weightlifting, it more or less became my other life.
 My work was my productive lane in life, weightlifting filled out the rest.
-Something structured, with measurable progression whilst everything else felt temporary.
+Something structured, measurable progression whilst everything else felt temporary.
 The numbers I can lift are something I could take away from Bristol, who could say if there'd be anything else?
 My whole 'who am I' became: computational biochemist and weightlifter.
 Now, in 2026, I can count on one hand the number of people I talk to that aren't from either work or gym.

 It turns out, it's incredibly easy to be productive in the world you know and complacent in every other aspect.
 I did throw myself into my research, especially once I started in my current lab.
-It was exciting, I wasn't doing a postdoc starting a whole new thing again, I met many new colleagues who I appreciate greatly and consider close friends.
-The research is more fun with more people around, and collaborations became easy.
-In the gym, I would train 5 days a week, had a fun group at my gym Sweatbox, I got good enough to even be attempting to qualify for English Senior Champs in 2024, and I found new motivation in 2025 to keep pushing myself even if it wasn't to try and get a qualification total.
+It was exciting, I wasn't doing a postdoc starting a whole new thing again, I met many new colleagues who I appreciate greatly and consider good friends.
+The research is more fun with more people around, and collaborations were easy.
+In the gym, I would train 5 days a week, had a fun group, I even attempted to qualify for English Senior Champs in 2024, and I found new motivation in 2025 to keep pushing myself even if it wasn't to try and get a qualification total.
 The goal was an 80 kg snatch, I hit 81 kg in July.
 It's another metric I could track.
 Yet the excitement of that type of achievement wears quickly, and without the bigger overarching goal, I didn't feel the same attachment snatching 83 or 84 kg.
 Ultimately, even my motivation for this sport has been waning day on day.

 To move to Bristol, I broke up with a (very short term) partner; she was staying in the north for her PhD, but it didn't sting too much as we had